ywang512/skid-steer-price-prediction/README.md

 This repo contains all the necessary codes for building this model.
 Sensitive data are either not included or desensitized.
 Due to the storage limit of github repo, large files has been put into Google drive for future use.

-Please refer to this white paper and slides for a better understanding of this model.
+Please refer to the [white paper][whitepaper] and [slides][slides] for a better understanding of this model.
 This README file will focus on how to use this tool.

 ## How to Use